DorsaRoh/Atmo-DNN/README.md

 # isLife
 ### Determines the conditions of a planet; conditions needed to support life.

-A collection of deep learning and machine learning models that predict and determine a planet/exoplanet's potential to sustain carbon-based life.
+A collection of deep learning and machine learning models that predict and determine a planet/exoplanet's potential to sustain life based on the criteria below:

-<i>"isLife == true ? isLife == false"</i>

-The following are the general encompassing criteria for a planet to sustain life, thus they are what <i>isLife</i> determines:

 1. Predicting atmospheric conditions of planet
 2. Predicting quality of liquid water, if present